 The only thing missing is being called a Hall of Famer, and it absolutely crushed him to not get in this year despite being a HOF finalist.

-?It hurts.
+"It hurts.
 They broke my heart.
 They broke my heart.
 And they did it like this.
 They strung it out like this.
-I?m sorry.?Advertisement
+I'm sorry."

 Former Cowboys wide receiver Drew Pearson, who has worked for CBS and HBO since retiring, helped make quarterback Roger Staubach great, including in the NFC playoffs.
 The player many called Mr. Clutch even caught a Hail Mary pass against the Vikings in the 1975 postseason.